RRFayad/Shadcn/README.md

   - As we also want to change our buttons, actually we want to update our:
     - primary color (both on light and dark) and primary-foregroung (in HSL value)

+#### 8. Light and dark mode toggle with a Tooltip

+- Implemented light and dark mode toggle, check the Tooltip component

 #### Shadcn/ui Components:

 ##### Buttons